-Notes to the Condensed Consolidated Financial Statements (unaudited - prepared by management) Three months ended June 30, 2012 and 2011
+Notes to the Condensed Consolidated Financial Statements (unaudited - prepared by management) For the six months ended September 30, 2012

 10. FINANCIAL INSTRUMENTS, MANAGEMENT OF CAPITAL AND FINANCIAL RISK (continued)

 The Company's financial liabilities consist of accounts payable and accrued liabilities, demand loan payable and due to related parties, which are designated as other financial liabilities and measured at amortized cost.
 The fair values of the Company's financial instruments measured at amortized costs approximate their carrying values due to their short-term nature.